 One show in particular that we’ve been enjoying in this season’s lineup is Critical Listing.
 If you’re not familiar with the show, you really should get familiar!

 In every episode, property expert Lisa Colalillo along with interior and exterior pros Jo Alcorn and Carson Arthur come to the rescue of homeowners who’re moving forward with their dream homes but have yet to sell their old ones.
-Faced with the prospect of 2 mortgages, they’re looking get their old houses on the market – but first they need to maximize their home’s appeal to potential buyers…and FAST!
+Some people decide to split their house so they can afford multiple houses to rent, those sorts of people would be interested in the Roofstock guide.
+But faced with the prospect of 2 mortgages, they’re looking get their old houses on the market – but first they need to maximize their home’s appeal to potential buyers…and FAST!
 The transformations that the Critical Listing team are able to pull off, often with limited budgets, have been nothing short of astonishing!
 In one episode they were even able to turn a $15K homeowner investment into a $125K increase in property value!

 The show starts with Lisa doing a walk through & providing her analysis of the current shape of the home as well as information on the neighbourhood and demographics of the prospective buyers – what they are likely to be looking for & and what will be important to them.
-She really narrows in on what areas of the houses need to be addressed in order for the homeowners to get the most out of their reno budgets.
+It might also be useful She really narrows in on what areas of the houses need to be addressed in order for the homeowners to get the most out of their reno budgets.